Straight answers. No marketing fluff.

 Enterprises can also set their own confidence thresholds and flag certain query types for mandatory full inference regardless of match score.

 They can.
 Some do.
-But building it means solving semantic embeddings, vector storage, threshold tuning, cross-session persistence, security isolation between users, and ongoing maintenance.
+But building it means solving confidence scoring, threshold tuning, cross-session persistence, security isolation between users, and ongoing maintenance.

-We've done all of that.
-It's live today.
+Our three-tier routing is live today, using confidence-scored matching, with embedding-based retrieval on the roadmap.
 And it's patent pending — our specific approach to three-tier routing is protected.

 We only store answers that came from successful full inference calls.
 We don't store uncertain or flagged responses.